payu-india/CMS-Chatbot/reference/GENERAL/v2-cancel-refund-transaction-api.md

       </td>

       <td>
-        `JSON` The JSON object contains the transaction mode and token.
+        `JSON String` The JSON object contains the transaction mode and token.
 For more information, refer to [request JSON fields description](#request-json-fields-description) .
       </td>

       <td>